***Updated on 23 April, 2021

 If this sounds like you, then maybe it's time to stop and consider what "busy" is delivering you.

-Sure it makes you feel important and purposeful sometimes, but let’s be honest — for most of us, jam packing ours days with an endless to-do lists, and jam packing our minds with endless thoughts about how on earth we will keep up, can make you feel trapped, detached and ultimately unhappy.
+Sure it makes you feel important and purposeful sometimes, but let's be honest -- for most of us, jam-packing our days with endless to-do lists, and jam-packing our minds with endless thoughts about how on earth we will keep up can make you feel trapped, detached and ultimately unhappy.